junyewangjoey/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project is for Coursera course "Applied Data Science Capstone
+This project is for Coursera course "Applied Data Science Capstone"